thumbnail image

 Sand dune restoration at Victoria Road

 Construction began in winter 2024 and will continue until approximately March 2026, during which period, the Victoria Road beach and car park will be closed.
 The Lifeboat Road car park will remain open but with limited spaces.
-A traffic management plan is being developed.
-To enjoy the beach, visitors are being asked to consider visiting Ainsdale, Southport, or Crosby beaches.
+To enjoy the beach, visitors are being asked in the interim to alternatively consider visiting Ainsdale, Southport, or Crosby beaches.

 National Trust Formby secured planning permission in 2024 to revitalise the fragile sand dune ecosystem at Victoria Road.
 This landmark decision will see the removal of unsightly rubble and the creation of a thriving habitat for rare wildlife such as natterjack toads and sand lizards.
 Visitors can also look forward to a safer and more enjoyable experience at this cherished coastal location.
 The removed materials will be repurposed to build a new car park further inland.